welch-lab/RcppPlanc/cran-comments.md

   The dataset(s) may use package(s) not declared in Depends/Imports.
   ```

 Matrix is declared in Suggests.
+This error does not appear to occur on R-devel.

 ``` <!-- language: lang-none -->
 ❯ checking line endings in Makefiles ...
 WARNING